manuelamc14/happiness-rank-project/README.md

 # What Makes Us Smile: World Happiness Data at a Glance

-Hypothesis: GDP is positively related to happiness level.
+Hypothesis: GDP is positively related to happiness level for the year 2020

 Null hypothesis: GDP is not related to the happiness level